vitamin937/vitamin937/README.md

 - 👋 Hi, I’m @vitamin937
-- 👀 I’m interested in ingenering
+- 👀 I’m interested in engineering
 - 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on ... nevermind
 - 📫 How to reach me ... nevermind